-- 11. Enhance mobility through developing one or more new east/west streets between 112th and 114th avenues SE in the primary TOD area. - 12.
-Develop parking standards that reflect the reduced reliance on vehicular travel in the station area.
+- 11. Develop one or more new east/west public streets between 112th and 114th avenues SE in the primary TOD area. - 12.
+Establish a system of public streets organized in a small block grid pattern, as shown in Figure 1. - 13.
+Develop parking standards that reflect the reduced reliance on vehicular travel in the station area